tobbbe/authur/README.md

 ## Fetch helper
 Works just like a normal fetch (you can pass options as second params as usual).

-- Append valid token to request and call signout() if 401 is returned from server
+- Appends a valid token to request and call signout() if 401 is returned from server
-- Defaults to 'GET' if no options are passed.
+- Defaults to 'GET' if no options are passed
 - Appends api path if it is set in `auth.initialize`

 ```javascript